harendra-kumar/concise-haskell/language/000-composition.rst

 Denotational vs Operational Semantics
 -------------------------------------

-Constructing mathematical objects (called denotations) that describe the meanings of expressions from the programming language.
+Denotational semantics involves constructing mathematical objects (called denotations) that describe the meanings of expressions from the programming language.
 An important tenet of denotational semantics is that semantics should be compositional: the denotation of a program phrase should be built out of the denotations of its subphrases.
-In other words full modularity and composability.
+In other words denotational semantics mean full modularity and composability.

 +------------------------------------+----------------------------------------+
 | Denotational                       | Operational                            |